Macrometacorp/jsC8/docs/Reference/Stream.md

 - **local**: `boolean`

-  Is the stream local or global
+  Is the stream local or global (DEFAULT: false)

 - **isCollectionStream**: `boolean`